 For some people, paying off a house means eliminating the mortgage so you own the home free and clear.
-In other circumstances, it might mean getting out just enough to avoid foreclosure.
-Whether you can withdraw money from your 401(k) plan depends on your circumstances and whether you're still working for the company.
+In other circumstances, it might mean accessing just enough money to pay what it takes to avoid foreclosure.
+Whether you can withdraw money from your 401(k) plan depends on your circumstances and whether you're still working for the employer you had when you signed up for the plan.

 While Still Employed